goldstack/goldstack/docs/goldstack/getting-started/index.md

 title: Getting Started
 ---

-Once you have downloaded the zip archive for your project, there are only a few things left to get ready for coding.
+This page describes what you can do once you have downloaded your starter project.
+You will be able to download your project after selecting modules and having configured them on the Goldstack website.
+Please see [How Does It Work](./how-does-it-work) for more details.

+The video guides below cover all the steps that are described on this page:

 [%Quick Video Guide (3:53 min)](https://www.youtube.com/embed/hvZ8Ry9XYVE)